Mandan: European encounter

 In 1796 the Mandan were visited by the Welsh explorer John Evans, who was hoping to find proof that their language contained Welsh words.
 Numerous European Americans held that there were Welsh Indians in these remote areas, a persistent myth that was widely written about.
 Evans had arrived in St. Louis two years prior, and after being imprisoned for a year, was hired by Spanish authorities to lead an expedition to chart the upper Missouri.
 Evans spent the winter of 1796–97 with the Mandan but found no evidence of any Welsh influence.
 In July 1797 he wrote to Dr. Samuel Jones, "Thus having explored and charted the Missurie for 1,800 miles and by my Communications with the Indians this side of the Pacific Ocean from 35 to 49 degrees of Latitude, I am able to inform you that there is no such People as the Welsh Indians."

 British and French Canadians from the north carried out more than twenty fur-trading expeditions down to the Hidatsa and Mandan villages in the years 1794 to 1800.

 By 1804 when Lewis and Clark visited the tribe, the number of Mandan had been greatly reduced by smallpox epidemics and warring bands of Assiniboine, Lakota and Arikara.
 (Later they joined with the Arikara in defense against the Lakota.)
 The nine villages had consolidated into two villages in the 1780s, one on each side of the Missouri.
 But they continued their famous hospitality, and the Lewis and Clark expedition stopped near their villages for the winter because of it.
 In honor of their hosts, the expedition dubbed the settlement they constructed Fort Mandan.
 It was here that Lewis and Clark first met Sacagawea, a captive Shoshone woman.
 Sacagawea accompanied the expedition as it traveled west, assisting them with information and translating skills as they journeyed toward the Pacific Ocean.
 Upon their return to the Mandan villages, Lewis and Clark took the Mandan Chief Sheheke (Coyote or Big White) with them to Washington to meet with President Thomas Jefferson.
 He returned to the upper Missouri.
 He had survived the smallpox epidemic of 1781, but in 1812 Chief Sheheke was killed in a battle with Hidatsa.

 In 1825 the Mandans signed a peace treaty with the leaders of the Atkinson-O'Fallon Expedition.
 The treaty required that the Mandans recognize the supremacy of the United States, admit that they reside on United States territory, and relinquish all control and regulation of trade to the United States.
+This was in exchange for annual payments that were never received.
 The Mandan and the United States Army never met in open warfare.